Work on Unpaid Encounters with Insurance Balances

 Double-click on an encounter to see more details.

-The Unpaid Encounters – View Details screen provides information and tools that will help you review and resolve billing issues with the encounter.
+The Unpaid Encounters – View Details screen provides information that will help you review and resolve billing issues with an encounter.

-View Full Encounter Details and the Encounter’s Claim History
+View More Encounter Details and the Encounter’s Claim History

 On the Billing History for the encounter, you can review full charge and payment details.
-The Claim History shows you all insurance billing activity and includes links to review the payor acknowledgements and posted ERAs.
+The Claim History shows you all insurance billing activity and includes links to review the payor acknowledgements, posted ERAs, and more.

 Review Patient Policies, the Complete Account History, and More

-To review more information about the patient and the account, you can navigate to other sections of the chart.
-After clicking “Billing History”, click Patient Demographics to review insurance policies.
+If you need to review more information about the patient and the account, you can navigate to other sections of the chart.
+For example, after clicking "Billing History", click "Demographics" to review insurance policies.

 By reviewing the full account history, you can see every event linked to each encounter and also understand the encounter in the context of the family's billing record.